shiftkey/Reactive.EventAggregator/README.md

 This is an update of a blog post from José F. Romaniello about using Reactive Extensions to implement an event aggregator. [source](http://joseoncode.com/2010/04/29/event-aggregator-with-reactive-extensions/)

 ### Why bring it back?

 Three reasons:

  - I want a lean, mean event aggregator for apps - without taking a dependency on an existing framework
  - It should be on NuGet
- - Using it as a demonstration of Portable Class Libaries and targetting different platforms from the one codebase.
+ - Demonstrating Portable Class Libaries and targetting different platforms from one codebase

 ### Portable Class Libraries And Upstream Dependencies